 2. Bell Super 3R MIPS – Best Adult Mountain Bike Helmet

 When the chin bar is attached it weighs around 783g and 433g as with a half lid helmet.
-It is one of the top of the line convertible helmets that aid the rider to easily switch between the choices whether the rider wants the full face helmet for going downhill or hitting hard on trails or wants half lid open for recreational rides, in both the ways it feels exceptionally comforting.
+It is one of the top of the line convertible helmets that aid the rider to easily switch between the choices whether the rider wants the full-face helmet for going downhill or hitting hard on trails or wants half lid open for recreational rides, in both ways it feels exceptionally comforting.

-Outside the chin bar it supports a mold polycarbonate shell and a MIPS implanted to accommodate the rider to protect its melon against the rotational forces.
+Outside the chin bar, it supports a mold polycarbonate shell and a MIPS implanted to accommodate the rider to protect its melon against the rotational forces.

-It features the same visor as that of the super DH has.
-The visor dialed in the helmet is extremely adjustable in both up and down.
+It features the same visor as that the super DH has.
+The visor dialed in the helmet is extremely adjustable both up and down.
 It provides longevity protection for your eyes from sun and dirt if you want to ride all day long.

 - Well ventilated as compare to other helmet